gradgrind/WZC/docs/local_constraints.md

 ## DAYS_BETWEEN

 This specifies a list of lessons which should not be on the same day.
 The desired distance can be specified as a number of days (1 means simply not on the same day).
-It can be hard or soft.
+It can be hard or soft, but only the hard version with distance 1 may be treated as "very hard".